kiboschool/course-web-development-fundamentals/src/lessons/javascript-fundamentals/variables-and-datatypes.md

 <aside>

 In JavaScript, you are required to use a semicolon `;` after every statement.
+Well, this is not always complusory, but it is good practice in JavaScript.
 </aside>

 ## Comments